brandur/sorg/content/nanoglyphs-drafts/047-stainless.md

 2. Wait, most of us aren't going to make much of anything off of this and we're about to be fed into the meat grinder of a mega-corp.
 4x/year perf cycles.
 Bad!

-3. With a little more time and lengthy contemplation: All good things must be come to an end and chapters in life rarely close this cleanly.
+3. With a little more time and lengthy contemplation: All good things must come to an end and chapters in life rarely close this cleanly.
 Good?

 At Crunchy we'd built a niche environment where we'd set a high technical bar, built a team of people we liked, and had a low-touch culture of shipping that kept things moving while maintaining good work/life balances all around.
 It was comfortable.
 Maybe a little _too_ comfortable.
 The bull case is that I was living the dream -- paid well, remote, and doing intellectually stimulating work.
 The bear case is that I was in stasis, watching from the corner window as the world accelerated and life passed me by.
 If all goes well, I have a few good working years left in me, and an argument could be made that they should be spent on the frontier trying to strike gold rather than taking it easy from the sidelines.
 With the acquisition, this world was ending whether I liked it or not.
 The question was no longer whether I should take a next step, but rather what's the next step to be?

 We didn't waste a lot of time in the six months I was there, and got [Snowflake Postgres to public preview](https://www.snowflake.com/en/engineering-blog/postgres-public-preview/).
-I wouldn't have minded staying a little longer to it to full GA, but time is the ultimate zero sum equation.
+I wouldn't have minded staying a little longer to see it to full GA, but time is the ultimate zero sum equation.

 My brief glimpse back into the black box of a large tech company was useful in that it reinforced some of my longheld beliefs:

-* Years ago I wrote about a [Oracle's edit-compile-run loop](/nanoglyphs/029-path-of-madness), a multi-day affair that from the sounds of it, is positively hellish to work with.
+* Years ago I wrote about [Oracle's edit-compile-run loop](/nanoglyphs/029-path-of-madness), a multi-day affair that from the sounds of it, is positively hellish to work with.
 This is *not just an Oracle problem*.
 I can't reiterate this hard or often enough: **the CI loop is king**.
 It should be lavished with attention like a gentle deity and kept lovingly in pristine shape.
 Those who fail to do so should expect fire and brimstone.

 * Monorepos?
 Yep, still bad.
 An observation I made along the way is that every team that _could_ opt out of using the monorepo _did_ opt out of the monorepo.
 While monorepos get all the lip service in the world, there's also a chronic attitude amongst senior engineering of monorepo for thee, but not for me.
 Everyone likes them in theory.
 Everyone hates them in practice.